Typing & Type Hints

 Typing & Type HintingLink

 Sierra‑SDK uses strict static typing to ensure safety, clarity, and predictability in all components.
-This guide helps you apply best practices using mypy
+This guide helps you apply best practices using mypy, pyright, and Python’s typing system across scripts, invokers, and plugins.

 ✅ Type Annotations: The BasicsLink

 Use fully annotated function signatures.
-Avoid implicit Any
+Avoid implicit Any.

 ✔️ Always declare return types